LuvKizzy/DarkWare-Paste-Leaks/README.md

 # DarkWare-Paste-Leaks

-Pasted ass spoofer, little to no protection. \n
+Pasted ass spoofer, little to no protection.

 Owner needs to kill himself.